Mathematicians Of The Day

 18th December

 On this day in 1703, John Flamsteed revealed his irritation with the choice of Edmond Halley as successor to Wallis as the Savilian Professor of Geometry.
-In a letter to Abraham Sharpe he wrote:-
+In a letter to Abraham Sharp he wrote:-

 Dr Wallis is dead – Mr Halley expects his place – who now talks, swears and drinks brandy like a sea-captain.